RobbinLawASPdotnet/dotnet6-demos/CPSC1517-schedule-2022-fall.md

 - Use the link above to join Classroom, create an assessment repo, and clone it

 OOP Composition
-- Overview of WestWindSystem Ex01a
+- Discussion of WestWindSystem Ex01a Demo
 - Supplier Class
 - override ToString()
 - ProductLine Class
 - Program.cs to test
-- Overview of TrainSystem Ex01a
+- Discussion of TrainSystem Ex01a Requirements
 - Engine and Train Classes
 - Program.cs to test